 Do I need to use insurance?

-While using insurance has its benefits (co-pays go towards your deducible), you do not have to use insurance and can choose to keep your sessions completely private.
-If you would like to self-pay, please discuss this with me prior to your first session.
+While using insurance has its benefits (often cheaper for you, fees go towards deductibles), you do not have to use insurance and can choose to keep your sessions completely private.
+If you would like to self-pay, please discuss this with us prior to your first session.

 What information is released to my insurance company or EAP?